openfoamtutorials/OpenFOAM_Tutorials_/README.txt

 This repository contains code for the OpenFOAM Tutorials YouTube channel: https://www.youtube.com/channel/UCHXaKLlZRQxkSG6dD6ZWvSg

+Note that I am no longer actively maintaining this repo!
+I now make a new repo for each tutorial.

 Upcoming tutorials:
 -Structural Analysis in OpenFOAM
 -FanWing Simulation in OpenFOAM (3D)